rbouckaert/FixedTreeAnalysis/doc/tutorial/README.md

 > * In the MCMC panel, set the chainLength to 1 million samples.
 > * Change to log frequency of the `treeWithTraitLog` to 1000.
+> * Optionally, you might want to reduce the log frequency of the screen logger to 100000.
 > * Safe the file to `H5N1-dta-fixed-tree.xml`

 <figure>